SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/02-HTCondor-Submitting.md

 Are you sure you want to continue connecting (yes/no)?
 ```

 This is normal when connecting to a new host for the first time.
-If prompted, type 'yes'.
+If prompted, type `yes`.

 ## Job execution script